Tuning Neural Network Models for Better Accuracy

 Reasoning for the Baseline Model

 Why do we use a model with one hidden layer as a baseline, instead of the model with no hidden layer?
-Discuss this with your peer.
+Discuss this with your peers.

 Solutions